 - Small tree and vine fruits including grapes and cherries

 In general, bluebirds are insectivorous, and eat primarily insects throughout the spring, summer, and early fall.
 As cold temperatures kill insect populations in late fall and winter, the birds will consume more fruits when they can't find enough insects.
 Southern populations of birds will eat more insects year-round, but will switch to fruit-based diets during cold periods.

 Feeding Bluebirds in the Yard

 Bluebirds eat the same types of foods in the yard as they eat in any other habitat, and planting bird-friendly landscaping that includes berry bushes and fruit trees for birds is best to feed bluebirds.
-At the same time, all insecticide and pesticide use should be minimized or eliminated so bluebirds can find plenty of insects to eat.
-Similarly, cobwebs should be left intact to encourage spider populations, and bluebirds will eat the spiders while other birds use the web material for nesting.
+At the same time, all insecticide and pesticide use should be minimized or eliminated so bluebirds can find plenty of insects to eat, and cobwebs should be left intact to encourage spider populations.
+Bluebirds will eat the spiders while other birds use the web material for nesting.

 There are a variety of foods that can be added to bird feeders to tempt hungry bluebirds.
 To supplement bluebirds' diet at the feeders, consider offering: